Description

 Hospital observation codes should be reported whether the observation service is separately payable or packaged.
 The Healthcare Common Procedure Coding System (HCPCS) observation codes must be used when billing on the UB-04 Claim Form.
 Hospital observation must be reported with the HCPCS codes G0378 (Hospital Observation Services, Per Hour) and G0379 (Direct Admission of Patient for Hospital Observation Services).
 Hospitals should not report the CPT codes for physician observation when reporting hospital observation services on the UB-04 Claim Form.

 Observation services may not be billed on the same claim as pre-labor monitoring services on revenue code 072x (excluding 0723).
-When both the 0762 and 072x revenue codes (excluding 0723) are billed on the same claim the claim will be rejected to the provider.
+When both the 0762 and 072x revenue codes (excluding 0723) are submitted on the same claim the claim will be rejected to the provider.

 If a patient has two distinct observation stays on the same or overlapping days, separate claims may be submitted for each stay.
 However, if documentation supports that an early discharge resulted in the second stay, the charges for the Observation Care may be combined onto one claim.